| |

 emphasizing locations to attack/defend and which empires represent the easiest or most difficult targets.
 It also

-examines at known enemy designs and checks for specific damage, armor, and shield types being used
+examines at known enemy designs and checks for specific weapons or damage types, armor, and shield types being used

 by enemies.